mcanlas/improv-living-guide/manuscript/warmups.md

 - suggestion to banal initiation: clarify/contextualize with relationship (intense like mother/Batman)
 - suggestion to banal initiation: clarify/contextualize with location
 - pocket an emotion given coach: banal initiation to emotional response

+## One word stories

+Circle up.
+One word at a time, like fairy tale.
+Person can say PERIOD to end thought.

+Variant: SECRETS.
+Instead of "period", say "secrets" like oooOOooo.